Budapesti Honvéd SE (men's basketball): History

 In the next 6 seasons they finished once as runner-up and twice in 3rd place.
 In 1992, the third-placed team Budapesti Honvéd merged with the fourth-placed team Tungsram and they once again dominated the championship: in the next five seasons they won four championships (two as Danone Honvéd for sponsorship reasons).

-In 1998 they finished as runner-up as the last Budapest-based club to win a medal in the Hungarian basketball league.
+In 1998 they finished as the last Budapest-based club to win a medal in the Hungarian basketball league.
 In 1999 and 2000 they finished in 10th place.
 In 2001 they finished 11th in the regular season.

-Subsequently they were relegated in the playout.
+Subsequently they were relegated to the playout.
 In the FIBA European Champions Cup they finished 3rd in 1958 and played in the quarter-finals in 1958–59.
 Thereafter they were less successful.
 Five Honvéd-players were on the runner-up national team in the EuroBasket 1953 and on the winning team in the EuroBasket 1955.